 How to Make Banana Jam

 The great part bout this recipe is how easy it is to make.
 Simply add all of the ingredients to a pan and cook them down until you have a soft, uniform texture.
 You can use a potato masher to speed up the process of breaking down the banana, or leave it a little chunky if you prefer more texture in your jam.
-Bananas naturally contain pectin, which helps thicken things up.
+Bananas contain natural pectin, which helps thicken things up.

 Ingredient Notes